nebula-orchestrator/worker/PULL_REQUEST_TEMPLATE.md

   - Added support of Redis worker report caching as an alternative to Kafka.
   - Supports Redis cache expire time with a default of ```2*nebula_manager_check_in_time```.
-  - Log caching flag must be enabled to report logs to the Redis server.
+  - Supports Redis password settings as well.